Jacksonville, FLTop Climate Change Risks: Heat, Precipitation, Flood

 Risk Snapshot

-Ratings represent risk relative to the contiguous United States.
-100 is the highest risk for the hazard and 1 is the lowest for the U.S., but does not indicate no risk.
+Ratings represent risk relative to North America.
+100 is the highest risk for the hazard and 1 is the lowest, but does not indicate no risk.
 Flood and fire are rated based on the buildings in Jacksonville exposed to these hazards.
 See hazard sections below and check your address for details.

 Jacksonville faces with the combined threat of flooding, fires, storm damage and heat waves.
 The city is the most populous in Florida, with more than 900,000 residents.